 There’s a tension throughout the film, like an undercurrent, but it doesn’t come from time travel or science fiction.
 There’s no real villain, here, besides fate.
 Instead, it’s that restless, wistful regret of the main character.
 It’s the what-could-have-beens that drive the narrative forward.

 The casting, in that case, feels about perfect.
 Henry Lloyd-Hughes as Stephen, the obsessed scientist.
-Camilla Rutherford as his mother, Jane, who portrays the passing from young to old with relative ease.
+Camilla Rutherford as his mother, Jane.
 Olivia Llewellyn as Annie, and Sean Hart as Stephen’s childhood friend Conrad, perhaps as equally obsessed, or at least as regretful.
 And, of course, there’s Hannah Carson as the young Victoria, charming and tragic.

 Together, they weave a tale of childhood loss and how singular events can change the course of a person’s history.